 If you do happen to have any problems though you can always go to the station staff and there is usually always someone who can speak English who can help guide you to your location.
 People in Japan are so helpful and you’ll always have a pleasant experience with the people in Japan as they are so kind and helpful.

 Click here a link for the Tokyo Subway Map with the tourist locations that you can visit using the subway lines (another window will open) – you can download a PDF file.

-If you are interested in renting a pocket Wi-Fi device and a prepaid SIM card make sure to check out the following link: https://www.genkimobile.com/
+If you are interested in renting a best portable Wi-Fi device (1GB/day or 7GB/day) and a best SIM card (1GB/day) in Japan, make sure to check out our website at https://www.genkimobile.com/